 Weddings At Calvary

 Holy Matrimony is one of the sacraments of the Church.
-All weddings at Calvary must conform to liturgy and the rubrics of The Book of Common Prayer and the Canons.
+All weddings at Calvary must conform to liturgy and the rubrics of The Book of Common Prayer and the Canons of The (Protestant) Episcopal Church, USA.

 All weddings held at Calvary must be approved by the Rector.
 Except for extraordinary pastoral reasons, a member of the Calvary clergy will officiate all weddings.
 The Rector has the responsibility for the conduct of the service, whether officiating or not.
 Officiants other than Calvary’s clergy must be ordained by a Christian denomination recognized by the Episcopal Church and licensed to officiate weddings in Kentucky.
 The Rector, or a designated staff person, schedules all weddings and other wedding related services of the church.